 Director

-Dr. Richard S. Levy has served as director of Kiniksa since early 2019.
+Dr. Richard S. Levy has served as director of Kiniksa since March 2019.

-Dr. Levy is a Director on the Boards of Madrigal Pharmaceuticals, Aquinox Pharmaceuticals, and Kodiak Sciences, all publicly traded biopharmaceutical companies.
-Previously he was Executive Vice President, Chief Drug Development and Medical Officer at Incyte Corporation between 2013 and 2016.
+Dr. Levy currently serves on the Boards of Madrigal Pharmaceuticals, Protara Therapeutics., and Kodiak Sciences, all publicly traded biopharmaceutical companies.
+He previously served on the Boards of Constellation Pharmaceuticals and Aquinox Pharmaceuticals.
+Previously, Dr. Levy was Executive Vice President, Chief Drug Development and Medical Officer at Incyte Corporation, a biopharmaceutical company, from January 2009 until June 2016, and as Senior Vice President of Drug Development from August 2003 to January 2009.
 At Incyte, he was responsible for the clinical development and registration of Jakafi® (ruxolitinib) as well as an expanding clinical development portfolio in Oncology and Inflammation.
 Dr. Levy has more than 27 years of experience in the pharmaceutical and biotechnology sectors through his prior positions at Celgene, DuPont Pharmaceuticals and Sandoz / Novartis.
 Dr. Levy has extensive clinical research, regulatory and product development skills and has worked in multiple therapeutic areas.
-Dr. Levy received his A.B. from Brown University, his M.D. from the University of Pennsylvania School of Medicine, and completed his training in Internal Medicine at the Hospital of the University of Pennsylvania and a fellowship in Gastroenterology and Hepatology at UCLA.
+Dr. Levy is Board Certified in Internal Medicine and Gastroenterology.
+Dr. Levy received his A.B. from Brown University and an M.D. from the University of Pennsylvania School of Medicine.
+He completed his training in Internal Medicine at the Hospital of the University of Pennsylvania and a fellowship in Gastroenterology and Hepatology at UCLA.

 Thomas Malley